shay-te/network-client/website/docs/configuration.md

 # Promise Support

-by default, NetwokrClient will use the native Promise object.
+By default, NetwokrClient will use the native Promise object.
-in cases where native Promise is not supported, you can tell NetworkClient what is you Promise instance
+in cases where native Promise is not available, you can tell NetworkClient what is you Promise object.

 ```javascript
 Network.setPromise(MyPromiseObject);